Valorant-Draft-Circuit/vdc-bot/docs/queue/Commands.md

 - Description: Shows a live snapshot of basic queue controls.
 - Usage: `/queue admin status` (no args)
-- Current behavior (code): Builds an embed with fields such as Enabled (yes/no) and Admin Role, plus color/footer. (`buildQueueStatusEmbed`).
+- Current behavior (code): Builds an embed with fields such as Enabled (yes/no) and Admin Permission (notes that Manage Server/Administrator is required), plus color/footer. (`buildQueueStatusEmbed`).

 ### `/queueadmin open`